 At least two widows of former employees who died of respiratory cancer are party to the lawsuit.
 The litigation came after a large number of former workers — all suffering from diseases and cancers allegedly related to their employment at the refinery — got together to take action against their employers who, they claimed, had not taken adequate measures to protect their health.

 The litigation comes in the same week that provincial MEC for Agriculture and Environmental Affairs Narend Singh raised the possibility of closing industry in south Durban down until pollution levels were reduced.
-Mail & Guardian reported that levels of carcinogenic toxic chemicals in the area were among the highest in the world.
+Singh was reacting to a public outcry in Durban after the Mail & Guardian reported that levels of carcinogenic toxic chemicals in the area were among the highest in the world.
 A Durban newspaper, the Mercury, subsequently found in a door-to-door survey that levels of childhood leukaemia in the area were 24 times the national average.
 South Durban also includes the South African Petroleum Refinery (Sapref), jointly owned by BP and Shell, as well as other major heavy industries.
 At the time of going to press Singh was engaged in crisis talks with Minister of Environmental Affairs and Tourism Mohammed Valli Moosa on air pollution in South Durban.

 ‘Anhydrous hydrofluoric acid was also burnt.
 This acid is so corrosive it will attack glass and although it was supposedly neutralised before being burnt, nobody was ever certain how effectively it was neutralised.
 This burning occurred at night to hide the black smoke that was generated.”